 The mechanical behavior and microstructural evolution of laboratory-prepared, particle-free fresh-water ice and ice with 1 wt.% (~0.43 vol.%) silt-sized particles were investigated under creep with a stress level of 1.45 MPa at −10°C. The particles were present both within the grains and along the grain boundaries.
 The creep rates of specimens with particles were always higher than those of particle-free ice.
 Dynamic recrystallization occurred for both sets of specimens, with new grains nucleating along grain boundaries in the early stages of creep.
 The ice with particles showed a higher nucleation rate.
 This resulted in a smaller average grain-size for the ice with particles after a given creep strain.
 Fabric studies indicated that ice with particles showed a more random orientation of c axes after creep to ~10% strain than the particle-free ice.

 Song, Min; Baker, Ian; and Cole, David M., "The Effect of Particles on Dynamic Recrystallization and Fabric Development of Granular Ice during Creep" (2005).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 3403.